B2B Social Media CAN be Exciting

 B2B Reels #2: Meet the Team

-A quick tour of a department to meet the team is an easy B2B Reel idea to show potential clients and employees who are the people that keep the company running.
-An easy way to produce this content is to walk up to a team member mid-task and ask:
+A quick behind-the-scenes tour of a department is an easy and effective B2B Reel idea to showcase the people who keep your company running.
+This type of content helps humanize your brand for potential clients and employees.
+A simple way to execute this is to walk up to a team member mid-task and ask:

-Best practice is to ask for volunteers who are comfortable with being on camera.
-If they’re shy, don’t force them as their force performance might be detrimental to the quality of your Reel.
-Instead, just do a walkthrough of the department and have team members hold out placards of their job title and what they do.
-Make sure you spend some time on each to make it readable for the audience.
+For the best results, ask for volunteers who are comfortable on camera.
+If someone is shy, don’t force it—an awkward performance can affect the quality of your Reel.
+Instead, do a walkthrough of the department and have team members hold up placards with their names, job titles, and key responsibilities.
+Spend a moment on each to ensure readability for your audience.

 B2B Reels #3: Then and Now